Community Handbook

 We have an accessibility statement on the NHS-R Community website outlining the design decisions and detailing non-accessible content.
 It is likely that things will have been missed and we encourage comments, issues and suggestions for improvement.

 We have not currently assessed for compliant status as this is not something we can confidently assess ourselves.
-We have checked pages using the Web Accesbility Evaluation Tool to highlight areas for concern and improvement and acted upon many of its recommendations.
+We have checked pages using the Web Accessibility Evaluation Tool to highlight areas for concern and improvement and acted upon many of its recommendations.

 We collate useful Government, Public Sector and R based links related to accessibility in the Open Analytics book.